wowtransfer/chardumps/README.md

 - Taxi
 - Recipes

 ## Features
-- Simple one window
+- One simple window
 - Save player data to the file, called dump
+- Dynamic sets and unsets the dump options
 - Divide player data and addon options
 - Each data entity has view
-- Mimimize main window
+- Mimimize and restore main window
 - Console commands
-- Save and restore graphic interface
+- Save graphic interface
 - Encrypt and compress data
+- Debug mode

 ## For developers

 1. For GUI design use WowAddOnStudio, https://addonstudio.codeplex.com.
 2. For lua editing use Eclipse, http://www.eclipse.org/ldt.
+3. For debug mode run command /chardumps debug